Antioxidants for Dogs

 Our Take on Antioxidants for Dogs

-Antioxidants are relatively easy to incorporate into a dog’s cancer therapy without significant interactions or side effects from their current medications.
+Antioxidants are relatively easy to incorporate into a dog’s cancer therapy without significant interactions or side effects from their current medications, as long as you focus on normal dietary levels, not therapeutic levels (which should be supervised by your veterinarian).

-Dietary sources of antioxidants are an excellent choice and can easily be incorporated into your dog’s base diet or as an extra snack or topper.
-Remember, treats and toppers should be no more than 10% of your dog’s diet, to avoid unbalancing it.
+Giving your dog foods rich in antioxidants is an excellent choice.
+Foods can easily be incorporated into your dog’s diet or as an extra snack or topper.
+Treats and toppers should be no more than 10% of your dog’s diet to avoid unbalancing it.

 If you are considering giving your dog an antioxidant supplement, discuss it with your oncologist and any other veterinarians involved in your dog’s care to ensure all parties are fully informed on which treatments are being administered.